$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Numerical examples

-\manolis{Finally, we test the hyperbolic limit case by setting $\epsilon=0$.
-The DG-EASE solution, shown in Figure \ref{fig:ex2_two} ($3^{rd}$ and $4^{th}$ rows), remains stable and there is no oscillation around the outflow boundaries, as expected by a stabilised method.}
+{Finally, we test the hyperbolic limit case by setting $\epsilon=0$.
+The DG-EASE solution, shown in Figure \ref{fig:ex2_two} (bottom), remains stable and there is no oscillation around the outflow boundaries, as expected by a stabilised method.}

-\subsection{\manolis{Example 4: changing type PDE across a curved interface}}
+\subsection{{Example 4: changing type PDE across a curved interface}}

-\manolis{To highlight a number of attractive features of the dG-EASE approach, we consider a coupled parabolic-hyperbolic partial differential equation, whose type changes across a sinusoidal interface $\Gamma$.
+{To highlight a number of attractive features of the dG-EASE approach, we consider a coupled parabolic-hyperbolic partial differential equation, whose type changes across a sinusoidal interface $\Gamma$.
 Let $\Omega =\Omega_1\cup\Omega_2\cup\Gamma$ with

 for $A,\omega>0$ whose precise values will be given below; we refer to Figure \ref{fig:ex4_one} for an illustration.
 On this geometrical setting, we consider the problem:

 coupled with inflow and Dirichlet boundary conditions, so that the analytical solution is given by